ronaldxs/Perl6-US-ASCII/README.md

 grammar defines most character classes in lower case for direct use without inheritance as in the first SYNOPSIS example.
 The US-ASCII-UC grammar defines all character classes in upper case and is intended for grammars that inherit.
-Inheriting upper case named rules/tokens does not override the predefined Perl 6 character classes and conforms better to RFC 5234 ABNF facilitating use with grammars of other internet standards based on that RFC.
+Inheriting upper case named rules/tokens does not override the predefined Perl 6 character classes and conforms better to RFC 5234 ABNF, facilitating use with grammars of other internet standards based on that RFC.
 Unlike RFC 5234, and some existing Perl 6 implementations of it, US-ASCII rules are very rarely defined by ordinal values and mostly use, hopefully clearer, Perl6 character ranges and names.

-# Rules (token)
+# Named Regex (token)

 ## Shared by both US-ASCII and US-ASCII-UC